VCP. Removes the Headaches of Payment Management

 VCP is the only solution with recurring billing to automate most of the payment issues process to proactively reduce the number of issues.
-Best of all for your team, your VCP customer support team makes payment calls on your behalf to rectify payment issues and get your clients back on track.
+Best of all for your team, your VCP customer support team makes payment calls on your behalf to rectify payment issues and get pet parents back on track.

-Why Do Wellness Plans Need Recurring Billing Instead of Recurring Payments?
+Why Do Care Plans Need Recurring Billing Instead of Recurring Payments?

-Many in the Veterinary industry do not understand the difference between recurring payments and recurring billing.
-Prior to wellness plan programs, there was no real need for a practice to understand the difference; however, with the growth of recurring billing programs like wellness plans, it is a must.
-Solutions that only offer recurring payments, which is the case with all practice management wellness modules, do not address the full set of issues that a practice encounters in a wellness program.
+Many in the veterinary industry do not understand the difference between recurring payments and recurring billing.
+Prior to care plan programs, there was no real need for a practice to understand the difference; however, with the growth of recurring billing programs like care plans, it is a must.
+Solutions that only offer recurring payments, which is the case with all practice management wellness modules, do not address the full set of issues that a practice encounters in a care plan program.
 So, what is the difference between the two?

-Recurring Payments: Simply put, recurring payments allow you to set a recurring charge to your client.
-In wellness plans, that means each month a request for payment is sent to your client’s credit card or account – That is it!
+Recurring Payments: Simply put, recurring payments allow you to set a recurring charge to pet parents.
+In care plans, that means each month a request for payment is sent to your pet parent’s credit card or account – That is it!

 - No monthly statements are generated explaining to the customer the charges (which could include late payment fees, prior month missed payments, etc.) and if they are, the assumption is made that it is always the same amount.

 - No accounting transactions are tracked other than a simple “charged it” – no provision for automating tracking of missed payments.

 - For payments that do not go through (roughly 6-8% nationwide), it is up to the practice staff to manually track, call customers and deal with the issues, manually re-debiting accounts, etc.